slackhq/slack-api-docs/page_unfurling.md

 ## Custom Attachments

-If you'd like more control over the format of the attachments, you can create a custom attachment when creating the message.
+If you'd like more control over the format of the attachments, you can create a custom attachment when posting a message to Slack.
 Our [attachments documentation](/docs/attachments/) gives more details on the available options.